 The Support Worker

-The Student House Support Worker, Anika Jensen, facilitates the program.
-She’s your go-to lady for any questions/dilemmas about practical community things, house stuff, faith ponderings or whatever really.
-The support worker’s role is to support the community and those in it to make sure we’re growing and exploring life and faith together, so use her (respectfully)!
+The Student House Support Worker facilitates the program.
+(Please note we are currently seeking to fill this role.)
+The support worker’s role is to support the community and those in it to make sure we’re growing and exploring life and faith together.
+Support includes responding to any questions/dilemmas about practical community things, house stuff, faith ponderings or whatever really.

 The Student House Committee